 1912 ►Albanian Declaration of Independence

 On 28 November 1912 Albania declared independence from the Ottoman Empire.

 1912–14 ►Independent Albania

 Parliamentary state and assembly established in Vlorë on 28 November 1912.
-The government and senate were established on 4 December 1912.
-Leader – Ismail Qemajli.
+The government and Senate were established on 4 December 1912.
+Leader – Ismail Qemali.

 1914–25 ►Principality of Albania

 Short-lived monarchy headed by William, Prince of Albania, until the abolition of the monarchy in 1925.

 Official name as enshrined in the Constitution of 1925.
 A protectorate of the Kingdom of Italy after the Treaties of Tirana of 1926 and 1927.